|Zak Bagans From Ghost Adventures (Photo credit: **SHADY GIRL**)|

 One such hotly debated area of fakery is the now infamous SyFy original 'Ghost Hunters Live Halloween Show' of 2008.
 In this episode of 'Ghost Hunters' Grant Wilson appeared to have his coat tugged by unseen hands.
 Many have now studied the tapes and there does appear to be some suspicious things going on in the show footage.
 Former fans have gone so far as to not only video tape the incidents, of which there are three, but to point by point breakdown the suspicious movements of Grant Wilson's right hand at the time the tugging took place.

 |Ghost Hunters (Photo credit: Wikipedia)|

 The allegation is simply that Wilson's coat was rigged and that his right hand was actually pulling a string each time.
-While many will differ in their opinions after watching the tape, one thing that resonates and perhaps is a little confusing and that is for three random pulls on a coat, it is odd that all pulls happen on only one side of the coat, opposite of the camera's view.
+While many will differ in their opinions after watching the tape, one thing that is a little confusing and that is for three random pulls on a coat, it is odd that all pulls happen on only one side of the coat, opposite of the camera's view.
 They all seem to pull only that one portion of the collar as well.
 Making the “tugs” seem, well not so random after all.

 |Paranormal State (Photo credit: Wikipedia)|